bitovi/academy/src/typescript/5-classes.md

 @body

-## Classes in TypeScript
+## Overview

 For those newer to Object-oriented programming, classes are special functions that help us abstract our code.
 Classes can define function expressions and function declarations.
+This section will cover using classes in TypeScript, the Constructor method, how to inherit classes, and use of public, private, protected, and readonly modifiers.

+## Classes in TypeScript

 In JavaScript, a class is a structured way to define what you may have seen before - prototype based constructor functions.
 This allows us to take an object-oriented approach to building our JavaScript applications.
-The main difference that TypeScript gives us is the ability to set property members in addition to methods on our classes.
+Since ECMAScript 2015 Classes have been available in JavaScript, the difference with classes in TypeScript is the strictness of enforcing types on members.

 The following shows creating a ParkEmployee constructor function with a ``sayHi`` method.